 They really thought that this trip would cost as much as buying a small car, and that was if they flew coach, stayed at modest hotels, and ate crackers.
 They may still eat crackers, but now they are flying in lie-flat seats for the first time in their lives, likely staying in very nice hotels, and spending a very small fraction of what they thought it would cost.

 If you are playing along at home and want to replicate this using Membership Reward points, the best way right this second is to get the The Mercedes Benz Platinum Amex which will give you 50,000 Membership Rewards points after spending $3,000 in three months and the The Enhanced Business Gold Rewards Card® from American Express OPEN which gives you 50,000 Membership Rewards points after spending $5,000 on the card in the first three months.
 You would then have more than enough to book a similar trip to Europe.
-You could also just wait it out and see if another 75,000 point offer returns for the Amex Business Gold Rewards card in the future.
+You could also just wait it out and see if another large point offer returns for The Business Gold Rewards Card from American Express OPEN in the future.